ericahhs/ericahhs.github.io/README.md

 <a href="https://www.linkedin.com/in/erica-hoots/">linkedin.com/in/erica-hoots/</a>

 ## SUMMARY
 Creative and meticulous student at George Mason University with experience working with IT/programming scenarios in both the government and private sector through summer internships.
-Seeking challenging roles in development, web design, and/or cybersecurity within the space, defense, and/or intelligence sectors.
+Seeking challenging roles in development, web design, and/or UIUX within the space, defense, and/or intelligence sectors.
 ## EDUCATION
 George Mason University<br> Expected Graduation: December 2022<br> Information Technology (IT)<br>
 &emsp; Concentration in  Database Technology & Programming

 *Overall GPA: 3.98*<br>